Pictured (left to right): Desira Coleman Warrington, Paul Janoush and Becky Hawes Nowell.

 DMI Director Tricia Walker added, “We are so grateful for the generosity of the Janoush family in supporting the DMI program since its inception.
 Our students’ lives continue to be enriched by the opportunities these types of awards provide.”

 Gifts and donations to the Friends of DMI fund are encouraged.
 For online giving, please visit www.deltastategiving.org and search for Delta Music Institute.

-The Delta Music Institute is an independent center of study under the College of Arts and Sciences at Delta State University, offering a bachelor’s in entertainment industry studies.
-The focus of the DMI is to provide students with a broad and thorough education in the technological, creative and business areas of the music and entertainment industry.
-For information, contact 662-846-4579 or visit http://dmi.deltastate.edu.
+The Delta Music Institute is an independent center of study under the College of Arts & Sciences at Delta State University, offering a B.S. degree in Entertainment Industry Studies degree.
+The focus of the DMI is to provide students with a broad and thorough education in the technological, creative, and business areas of the music and entertainment industry.
+For information, contact (662) 846-4579 or visit http://dmi.deltastate.edu.